nomadcoders/nomflix-materials/tableOfContents.md

 - **Day Seven**:

+  - Introduction to AJAX
+  - Small AJAX Experiments.
-  - Finishing the Netflix Clone.
+  - Getting and Painting data from the API
   - Q&A.
   - Where to go next?